-In considering arrangements with Physicians for special services, you should understand exactly what services are to be provided. you will decide if these services are worth the fee you must pay.
-For example, the Plan does not require Plan Providers to be available by telephone 24-hours a day.
-However, the Plan does require PCPs to provide both an answering service that can be contacted 24-hours a day and prompt appointments when Medically Necessary.
+In considering arrangements with Physicians for special services, you should understand exactly what services are to be provided.
+You will need to decide if these services are worth the fee you must pay.
+For example, the Plan does not require Plan Providers to be available by phone 24-hours a day.
+However, the Plan does require Plan Primary Care Providers (PCPs) to provide both an answering service that can be contacted 24-hours a day and prompt appointments when Medically Necessary.

-I. BUNDLED PAYMENT ARRANGEMENTS
+J. BUNDLED PAYMENT ARRANGEMENTS